circlefin/malachite/specs/consensus/README.md

 `v' != v` is received and triggers the state transitions from the `prevote` or `precommit` round steps.
-So, a priori, a correct process must potentially store all the  multiple Proposals broadcast by a Byzantine proposer.
+So, a priori, a correct process must potentially store all the  multiple proposals broadcast by a Byzantine proposer.

+> TODO: storing all received proposals, from a Byzantine proposer, constitutes
+> an attack vector

 Notice that while hard to prevent, equivocation attacks are easy to detect, once distinct messages for the same height, round, and round step are received